 The plates are produced from copper etching in so thorough a manner I believe, that one can only be congratulating the publishing firm on this.
 Accompanying each plate is a brief text which contains information of the anamnestic and personal circumstances of the case as well as evidence pertaining to what the photographs invoke.
 Anything more is purposely not presented.
 It shall be just the pictorial rendering that is of paramount importance.
 The text shall only validate and enhance its usefulness as a teaching aid.

-In order to accomodate my intention to provide an easy to acquire, convenient to handle teaching aid, the publishing firm has allowed an edition to appear in book form together with such a one in portfolio.
+In order to accommodate my intention to provide an easy to acquire, convenient to handle teaching aid, the publishing firm has allowed an edition to appear in book form together with such a one in portfolio.
 This way it will be possible at lectures and talks to take out the plates and individually pass them around.**

 Leipzig, in August 1894.
 H. Curschmann.